 Why: Minimizes the duration of acid attacks.

 Action: To strengthen weak enamel naturally, a simple strategy is to eat something else before acidic foods.
 This buffers the acid.
-Afterwards, just rinse with water for now, and always wait 30 minutes before brushing to protect your teeth.
+Afterward, just rinse with water for now, and always wait 30 minutes before brushing to protect your teeth.

 Why: It’s a super-fuel for the bacteria that cause demineralization.